The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Fitting the SMF

 \subsection{LSS correction}

 Multiplying the $x-$ and $y-$axes of the SMFs in Figure~\ref{fig:smf_regressed} results in the stellar mass density distributions and their integrals give the CSMH as a function of redshift, i.e.,

 Figure~\ref{fig:csmh} shows the CSMH.
 Signatures of LSS are evident in the noisy behaviour of the CSMH obtained from integrating the direct fits to the SMFs, particularly with our lowest redshift data point being $\approx 0.14$~dex lower than the $z=0$ measurement from \citet{driverGalaxyMassAssembly2022b} in the GAMA fields.
+The same noisiness due to LSS is seen in the evolution of the characteristic mass at the knee of the double Schechter, $10^{M^{*}}$, and the number density parameters, $\phi_{1}, \, \phi_{2}$.
+The motivation for fitting simple quadratic functions was to construct a data-driven smooth evolution of the CSMH.
+The normalisation of the smooth, regressed CSMH was then fit to the direct CSMH, previously obtained from the individually fitted SMFs, to compute a final smooth and corrected CSMH.

-The regressed CSMH, which comes from the quadratic fits to the double Schechter parameter evolution with redshift, show a smooth evolution by construction.
-The level of bias induced on the CSMH from LSS was obtained by fitting the normalisation of the regressed, smooth evolution to the direct integrals of the SMFs.
-This allowed us to compute a global LSS correction factor, shown in the bottom panel of Figure~\ref{fig:csmh}, that is the factor by which the stellar mass density at each redshift must be multiplied to account for the presence of LSS.
+Dividing the direct CSMH with the corrected CSMH allowed us to compute a global LSS correction factor, shown in the bottom panel of Figure~\ref{fig:csmh}, that is the factor by which the stellar mass density at each redshift must be multiplied to account for the presence of LSS.
 The corrected CSMH agrees well with \citet{driverGalaxyMassAssembly2022b} at $z=0$, validating this approach.
 The uncertainties on the LSS correction factors were propagated through to the uncertainties on the CSMH.

+Instead of fitting quadratic functions to the redshift evolution of the double Schechter functions, the smooth CSMH can also be calculated from the integration of the cosmic star formation history.
+For demonstration, we used the cosmic star formation history from \citet{madauCosmicStarFormationHistory2014} and an assumed return fraction of $R=0.41$ (appropriate for a \citet{chabrierGalacticStellarSubstellar2003} IMF) to compute an independent LSS correction factor for the CSMH, finding agreement with our data-driven results from the regressed CSMH.